wjd52/codex-blackboard/docs/Solving.md

 Prefer using the **Call-in Button** for anything other than a basic answer submission.
 It is usually, easier, and sertinly less error-prone.

-If a file needs to be uploaded, please upload it to drive yourself.
-The upload button is on the far right of the puzzle header.
-If you can't (no Google account), ask someone to do it for you in the main chat.
+If a file needs to be uploaded, please upload it yourself, following whatever instructions were given by HQ.
 Once the file is uploaded, call-in that we should expect a callback from HQ.

 Calling in using the bot:
 * This puzzle: `bot call in what a rush`